 Most Web educational experience will require the use of several additional browser plug-ins.
 The following list is a list of software that you will probably need to download for this class.
 It is very highly recommended that you have an anti-virus program on your computer.
-You may also need Adobe Acrobat for several readings and a multimedia player such as Windows Media Player.
-Some students have noted problems watching videos on their Apple/Mac devices - FYI
+You may also need Adobe Acrobat for several readings and a multimedia player such as Windows Media Player, VLC, or QUICKTIME.
+Students seem to have problems watching videos on an Apple/Mac device.
+[VLC might be the best to download]